Dwight D. Eisenhower/Clifford Roberts

 - A statement, not exceeding 1,000 words, of the applicant’s career aspirations

 - A statement describing how the applicant will use the funding

 - A writing sample of 10-15 pages, preferably on a topic related to the dissertation

 - Two letters of recommendation, one of which must be from the applicant's doctoral advisor.
 These letters should not be seen by the applicants.

 - Such other information as the participating university may require, such as academic transcripts

-Applications must be received via the online form system no later than the close of business on Friday, March 22, 2019.
-The Grants Committee of the Eisenhower Institute will then conduct its review and selection procedures.
-Notifications of fellowships granted for the 2019-2020 program will be sent to the appropriate universities after Friday, May 3, 2019.
+Applications must be received via the online form system no later than the close of business on Friday, March 18, 2022.
+The Eisenhower Institute's designated selection committee will then conduct its review and selection procedures.
+Notifications of fellowships granted for the 2022-2023 program will be sent to the appropriate universities after Friday, May 6, 2022.

 Each fellowship award is for a stipend of $10,000 which will be paid to the universities, half in September and the remainder in January the year it is awarded.
 Each university may make its own arrangements for disbursing the funds to the Fellows.
 The Institute requires a brief progress report from the Fellows doctoral advisor no later than November 15 in order for the second half of the stipend to be paid.

 The Institute requires receipt of the Fellow's dissertation once completed along with an acknowledgement of the Institute's support of the work.